AliyunContainerService/pouch/INSTALLATION.md

 As an end user who wish to use Pouch, please read [End User Quick-Start](#end-user-quick-start) to install and explore Pouch.

-As a developer who wish to hack on Pouch, please read [Developer Quick-Start](#developer-quick-start) to start hacking and get invloved in the project!
+As a developer who wish to hack on Pouch, please read [Developer Quick-Start](#developer-quick-start) to start hacking and get involved in the project!

 ## End User Quick-Start